 \subsection{Participants}

 We recruited eleven healthy right-handed participants (nine males and two females) aged between 21 and 31 years (M = 26.1, SD = 3.2) with heights ranging from 153 cm to 186 cm (M = 173.9, SD = 10.6).
-The prosthetic hand control data was collected from one of the eleven participants for model training, while the other ten participants took part in the testing experiments.
-Among them, one testing participant was excluded due to an inability to follow instructions, attributed to insufficient upper arm strength.
+In addition, we recruited a 61-year-old right-handed male with a limb difference (Fig.~\ref{fig:patient}), who is 175 cm tall.
+The prosthetic hand control data was collected from one of the eleven healthy participants for model training, while the other participants took part in the testing experiments.
+Among them, one healthy testing participant was excluded due to an inability to follow instructions, attributed to insufficient upper arm strength.

-Due to the large number of objects, the testing was divided into two sessions.
+Due to the large number of objects, the testing was divided into two sessions for healthy participants.
 In each session, objects were chosen at random, ensuring that all objects were covered collectively over the two sessions.
-The first session lasted 1–1.5 hours, and the second session lasted under one hour, the interval between sessions ranged from 5 to 12 days (M = 7.11, SD = 2.05).
+The first session lasted 1-1.5 hours, and the second session lasted under one hour, the interval between sessions ranged from 5 to 12 days (M = 7.11, SD = 2.05).

 Before beginning the experiments, participants watched an instructional video demonstrating the process of grasp, hold, and release to understand the prosthetic hand control procedure.
 They then completed several practice trials (typically fewer than ten, except for the ping-pong object) followed by ten consecutive recorded tests per object.
 This study was approved by the Memorial University Interdisciplinary Committee on Ethics in Human Research (20210316-SC), and all participants provided informed consent prior to the study.